 If you are reading this chances are that because of current world events you are seriously considering homeschooling, or you are just a very curious person.
 Either way, I'd like to tell you what homeschooling looks like in our family and how we lived it out.

 But before I really start, I need to tell you that after 22 years of homeschooling all four of my children, from birth through high school graduation, I no longer homeschool.
 I am a homeschool retiree.
 I miss it so very much.
-How I loved the time with my children and learning along side them. (not saying that they didnt drive me crazy at times!)
+How I loved the time with my children and learning along side them. (not saying that they didn't drive me crazy at times!)
 I am now a homeschool retiree.
 But I can tell you what it did look like for us.

 Which category do you fall into?

 - I do not want to put my child in public school.
-COVID has created an atmosphere where I think education will be hindered and uncomfortable for my child.
+I believe it is an atmosphere where education is hindered.
 But I do not feel comfortable being the one to educate my child.
 I plan to do public school, at home.
 I will continue using public school curriculum, schedules, teachers, etc. (This is not homeschool this is public school at home)

-- I plan to leave the school system and homeschool for a short while, but I hope homeschooling will be a short term solution to this problem.
+- I plan to leave the school system and homeschool for a short while, but I hope homeschooling will be a short term solution.

 - I have been considering homeschooling for a while and now know it is time to take the plunge.